deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 $segment.track 'Completed Order', cdn: $cdn
 ```

-and end up with a record in Redshift, tagged with the user who made the request,
+This inserts a record in Redshift, tagged with the user who made the request,
-the browser, the country, the CDN variant used, and a whole lot of other bits of
+the browser, the country, and the CDN variant used (as well as a whole lot of
-metadata we won't use here.
+other bits of metadata we won't use here).

-Again, once that's set up, it's just a matter of waiting until there's enough
+Again, once that had been set up, it was just a matter of waiting until there's
-data to run a significant [χ²
+enough data to run a significant [χ²
 test](https://en.wikipedia.org/wiki/Chi-squared_test).

 Overall, the test results are reassuringly consistent with the changes in